rephluX/laravel-pagetitle/README.md

 #### delimiter

-When you want to use a delimeter just update this key and add the string you want to use as an delimeter.
+When you want to use a delimiter just update this key and add the string you want to use as a delimiter.

 ## Change the configuration values

-Each of the configuration parameters can be changed on the page title object instance with the correspondig setter methods:
+Each of the configuration parameters can be changed on the page title object instance with the corresponding setter methods:

 * setDelimeter(delimeter)
 * setPageName(pageName)